 Our passionate and experienced board members are key contributors to Solotech’s ongoing success as a leader in AV and entertainment technologies.
 They represent the best minds in the business and believe there is no project too complex and no challenge that can’t be met when it comes to Solotech turning their clients’ visions into spectacular realities.

 Martin Tremblay has been President and Chief Executive Officer since June 2017.
-From 2008 to 2016, Martin was President of Warner Brothers Interactive Entertainment in Los Angeles, USA.
+From 2008 to 2016, Martin was President of Warner Brothers Interactive Entertainment in Los Angeles, CA, USA.
 During his tenure, the company became a highly successful worldwide videogame publisher with revenues in excess of $1.5B.
-Prior to this role, from 2006 to 2008, he was President of Vivendi Games Worldwide Studios in Los Angeles, USA, a world leader in videogames, during which time he led the company through its successful $18.1B merger with Activision to create the global interactive entertainment company now known as Activision Blizzard.
+Prior to this role, from 2006 to 2008, he was President of Vivendi Games Worldwide Studios in Los Angeles, CA, a world leader in videogames, during which time he led the company through its successful $18.1B merger with Activision to create the global interactive entertainment company now known as Activision Blizzard.

-Mr. Tremblay started his career in 1989 with the family business in the construction industry, holding various senior management roles for almost ten years.
+Mr. Tremblay started his career in 1989 working at the family business in the construction industry, holding various senior management roles for almost ten years.
 He holds a Finance degree in Business Administration from Université Laval and an M.B.A. from Université de Sherbrooke.
 He is a Quartier de l’Innovation (Montreal) board member, a Université de Sherbrooke governor and a Young Presidents’ Organisation (YPO) member.
 In 2017, Université Laval awarded him the prestigious Hermes prize in recognition for his high-profile international career.
 He also served for several years as a board member of the Electronic Software Association (ESA) and the Academy of Interactive Arts and Sciences, both located in California in the United States.
-Mr. Tremblay is also socially involved in various organizations such as the Alzheimer Society, Centraide and many other charity organizations that support people in need.
+Mr. Tremblay is also philanthropically involved in various organizations such as the Alzheimer Society, Centraide and many other charity organizations that support people in need.

 Pierre Boivin is the President and CEO of Claridge, a private investment firm that represents the interests of the Stephen Bronfman family.
 He leads a team of professionals in developing a diversified portfolio of private, public market and real estate investments.